pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0115.md

 }
 ```

-And finally, if you wanted to test the full expansion of the fixed source, you would need to write
+And finally, if you wanted to test the expansion of the fixed source, you would need to write one
-one final assertion:
+final assertion:

 ```swift
 assertMacro {